 Material Changes in O-1 Contractual Agreement

 According to the O-1 regulations, you must duly notify the USCIS and receive approval before you can make any material change to your contractual agreement.
-Here is where many O-1 workers and employers get confused as it can be difficult sometimes to determine if a change is “material” or “immaterial.”
+Here is where many O-1 workers and employers get confused, as it can be difficult sometimes to determine if a change is “material” or “immaterial.”
 We recommend that you always seek your immigration lawyer’s advice before taking any steps toward this.

 Changing Employers on an O-1 Visa

 The O-1 visa guidelines allow you to add new employers or change employers.
 To do this, the new prospective employer must file a petition with the USCIS.
 If your initial petition was sponsored by an agent, the agent would need to file an amended petition with the evidence relating to the new employer.
-The new petition or amended petition may also be submitted with a request for an extension if you would need more time on the job than your current period of stay allows.
+The new petition or amended petition may also be submitted with a request for an extension if you need more time on the job than your current period of stay allows.